LowKeyAkward/Anime-Website/README.md

 - Able to use the API https://jikan.moe/
 - Renders the Anime and Manga data on the page
-- Allows users to sort via Season, Genre, or Ratings
 - Has a functioning search input for titles
+- Differentiate between Manga or Anime in the search
 - Displays additional information about the title, not just the synopsis

 #### PostMVP

+- Allows users to sort via Season, Genre, or Ratings
 - Has a recommended Anime and Manga section, that will automatically scroll itself
 - Have a well designed CSS page, that may include small animations